Price Cap FAQ's

-The cost of Price Cap Insurance is $0.20/gal for the heating season of 2013-2014.
-This is the same as the previous heating season and down from the year prior to that.
+The cost of Price Cap Insurance is estimated to be $0.17/gal for the heating season of 2016-2017.
+This is an increase of $0.01 from the previous heating season and equal to the season before that.

 5. How long is the Price Cap Insurance coverage valid?

 The 2016-2017 program will be effective from 10-01-2016 through 4-30-2017.
 Only gallons delivered during this period will be covered by the Price Cap Insurance Program.